 Does your who do what?
 It sounds somewhat funny, but this is really a serious question.
 Many people know what these terms are, but for those that do not, here is a brief refresher.
 These terms come from author and management consultant Jim Collins.
+You can find some great BHAG examples on our middle market CEO blog.

 A Hedgehog looks like this pictorially: